bulib/dataWebsite/manage/writing-a-dmp.md

 ### Types of Data

-The type of data researchers collect is as varied as the researchers themselves.
+The types of data researchers collect is as varied as the researchers themselves.
 Examples include experimental measurements, survey results, images, text, or numerical data.
-When working with data, think about the following two questions<:>
+When working with data, think about the following two questions:

 + What types of data will you be creating or capturing?
 + How will you capture, create, and/or process the data?